YARA BELGIUM S.A.

 21 Nov 2023 · Meeting on Directive on Soil Monitoring and Resilience

-Meeting with Beatrice Covassi (Member of the European Parliament, Shadow rapporteur) and
+Meeting with Beatrice Covassi (Member of the European Parliament, Shadow rapporteur) and European Environmental Bureau and

 15 Nov 2023 · Public Hearing - Soil Monitoring Law